New Jersey Department of Corrections: Death row

 Prior to the 2007 repeal of the death penalty, the death row for men and the execution chamber were in the Capital Sentence Unit (CSU) at the New Jersey State Prison.
 This unit was first established in 1907.
 The first death by electrocution occurred on December 11, 1907.
 On December 17, 2007, Governor Jon Corzine signed a bill passed by the New Jersey General Assembly passed which abolishes the death penalty, making New Jersey the first state to legislatively eliminate capital punishment since 1965.
-The day prior, December 16, 2007, Governor Corzine commuted the death sentences of the remaining eight men on death row to "life imprisonment without parole".
+The day prior to abolition, Governor Corzine commuted the death sentences of the remaining eight men on death row to "life imprisonment without parole".